near/docs/docs/3.tutorials/auction/1-basic.md

 </Tabs>

-We decorate the implementation of Contract with the `near` macro to declare that the methods inside of Contract can be called by the outside world.
+The implementation of Contract is decorated with the `near` macro to declare that the methods inside of Contract can be called by the outside world.
 The `init` function has macros `init` to denote it is an initialization function and `private` to restrict the function to only be called by the account on which the contract is deployed.
 The function takes the parameter `end_time` which specifies the block_timestamp of when the auction will end.

 When this function is called the `auction_end_time` will be set and `highest_bid` will be set with `bid` as 1 YoctoNEAR (the smallest unit of NEAR) and `bidder` as the account on which the contract is deployed so that if no one bids no one will win the auction.

+---

 ## Placing a bid

 An auction isn't an auction if you can't place a bid!
-We'll now add a method that allows a user to place a bid by attaching NEAR tokens to the method call.
-The method should check whether the auction is still ongoing, check whether their bid is higher than the previous and if it meets both criteria it should update the `highest_bid` field accordingly and return the funds back to the previous bidder.
+The contract has a `bid` method that allows a user to place a bid by attaching NEAR tokens to the method call.
+A successful implementation of the `bid` method will check whether the auction is still ongoing, check whether their bid is higher than the previous and if it meets both criteria it will update the `highest_bid` field accordingly and return tokens back to the previous bidder.

 <Tabs groupId="code-tabs">